Newspaper Page Text

 the approaching event is keen are

-prophetic of a large attendance at
+prophetic of a large attendance al

 this initial session.

-Speakers on this program wiil
+Speakers on this program will

-be President John Hope, Forrester
+be President John Hope.
+Forrester

-B. Washington, director, Atlanta
+B Washington, director, Atlanta

-Thomas, fie secretary, National
+Thomas, field secretary.
+National

-ner of Louisville, Kentucky, grand
+•><»■ of Louisville.
+Kentucky, grand

 Basileus of the Sorority, Mrs. How